Statutory Obligations Of Landlords As To Property Condition

 Section 1 of the Act imposes a duty on those who undertake work for, or in connection with, the provision of a dwelling to:

-(a)do the work in a professional or workmanlike manner; and
+- (a)do the work in a professional or workmanlike manner; and

-(b)use proper materials; and
+- (b)use proper materials; and

-(c)ensure that the dwelling is fit for human habitation when completed.
+- (c)ensure that the dwelling is fit for human habitation when completed.

 The duty is owed by builders as well as all others doing work in connection with the provision of the dwelling, for example architects, surveyors specialist sub-contractors, etc. It is also owed by, for example, local authorities and housing associations who engage a builder to do the work.
 The duty is owed to the person for whom the dwelling was provided and to any person acquiring a subsequent legal or equitable interest.
 Section 1 is available in relation to property on which work commenced after 1 January 1974.
 It extents to conversions and alterations but not repairs,